swssl/anki-smart-insert/README.md

 - Analysis of pasted content to detect Headlines and separated paragraphs
 - Removal of line breaks to enhance the card's layout on different screen widths
 - Replacement of bullet symbol with a custom one (defaults to -)

+### How to generate flashcards with AI

+When generating flashcards with ChatGPT, just prefix your input text wit something like this:
+> The following is a `[text/wikipedia article/etc]` about `[Topic]`.
+Create flashcards for use by Anki.
+Prefix each question with "Q:" and shorten the answers to two sentences.

 ## Known Issues